 Columbia College students can be invited to cross-register for weekly instrumental, jazz, composition or voice instruction with the Juilliard faculty after successfully applying to the Exchange via Juilliard.
 At the end of each academic year, annual juries are held to determine eligibility to continue in the program.
 Most candidates admitted to the Exchange are incoming first-year students but current students within Columbia College may apply.
 The program is designed for up to three years of study with the option for students in their junior year to apply for the Joint Program or petition for a fourth year of study in the Exchange.

-Columbia College applicants interested in applying to the Exchange must indicate this interest on both the Columbia Supplement to The Common Application and Juilliard application and follow the appropriate directions to complete each application for admission.
+Columbia College applicants interested in applying to the Exchange must indicate this interest on both the admission application and the Juilliard application and follow the appropriate directions to complete each application for admission.
 The Juilliard application is due December 1.
 Admission to the Exchange is most selective, with approximately 15 candidates admitted each year.

 The Columbia-Juilliard Exchange is an incredible opportunity to study at two preeminent institutions and it is the leading program of its kind in the world today.
 In addition to weekly instruction with Juilliard faculty, Exchange participants may: